chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: String
   required: false
   description_list:
   - markdown: 'Time (in seconds) after which the metadata will expire.
-If the

-      current metadata downloaded is less than the value specified, then

-      Yum will not update the metadata against the repository.
-If you find

-      that Yum is not downloading information on updates as often as you

-      would like lower the value of this option.
-You can also change from
+If the current metadata downloaded is less than the value specified, then Yum will not update the metadata against the repository.
+If you find that Yum is not downloading information on updates as often as you would like lower the value of this option.

-      the default of using seconds to using days, hours or minutes by

-      appending a ''d'', ''h'' or ''m'' respectively.
-The default is six hours

-      to compliment yum-updates running once per hour.
-It is also possible

-      to use the word `never`, meaning that the metadata will never

-      expire.
-Note: When using a metalink file, the metalink must always

-      be newer than the metadata for the repository due to the validation,

-      so this timeout also applies to the metalink file.'
+      You can also change from the default of using seconds to using days, hours or minutes by appending a `d`, `h` or `m` respectively.
+The default is six hours to compliment yum-updates running once per hour.
+It is also possible to use the word `never`, meaning that the metadata will never expire.
+Note: When using a metalink file, the metalink must always be newer than the metadata for the repository due to the validation, so this timeout also applies to the metalink file.'
   - note:
     - markdown: 'When using a metalink file, the metalink must always be newer than